stafiprotocol/developer/docs/developethlsd/relay.md

 - **Vote Withdraw Credentials** (`vote_withdraw_credentials`): When validators wish to withdraw from the network, their withdrawal credentials need to be voted on and validated.
 ETH Lsd Relay provides a mechanism to automate this process, ensuring that only valid withdrawal requests are approved.
 - **Sync Block Data** (`sync_blocks`): Involves fetching the latest block data from the Ethereum blockchain and synchronizing it to the cache.
 - **Distribute Priority Fee** (`distribute_priority_fee`): Distributes the priority fee.
 This is done through interactions with the Eth Lsd contract and related calculations.
 This service also ensures distribution only occurs under specific conditions.
 - **Set Merkle Tree Root** (`set_merkle_root`): Calculates the final node rewards list based on node reward lists and new node reward lists.
 Constructs a Merkle tree for the final node rewards list.
-Serializes the final node rewards list to JSON and uploads it to Web3 storage.
+Serializes the final node rewards list to JSON and uploads it to decentralized storage.
 Sends a transaction to set the Merkle tree root.
 - **Distribute Withdrawals** (`distribute_withdrawals`): Handles withdrawal requests from users or nodes and distributes funds.
 - **Notify Validator Exit** (`notify_validator_exit`): Sends notifications when validators exit or are kicked out.